Anujsd/learn-github-actions/README.md

 - Build Docker container
 - Push it to docker hub
-- Then run container on ec2 instance lauched on aws
+- Run container on EC2 instance